 Lines 1-2 Love bade me welcome.
 Yet my soul drew back / Guilty of dust and sin.

 In the presence of pure Love (i.e., God), the poet instinctively shrinks back.
-The next couplet explains why, but the opening line communicates Love’s disposition by echoing the sentiment of Song of Solomon 5:6, “I opened for my lover, but my lover had left; he was gone.
+The next line explains why, but the opening words communicate Love’s disposition by echoing the sentiment of Song of Solomon 5:6, “I opened for my lover, but my lover had left; he was gone.
 My heart sank at his departure.”
 The reason for the poet’s hesitancy is then revealed; he feels “guilty” in the presence of Love.
 Indeed, he is guilty—on two counts in Herbert’s theology: he is sinful by birth (“dust”) and sinful by action (“sin”).